Tax Management India. Com

 X X X X Extracts X X X X

-..... of an assessee, the extended period of limitation under the proviso to Section 73(1) of the Act is not applicable.
+..... n record or from the conduct of an assessee, the extended period of limitation under the proviso to Section 73(1) of the Act is not applicable.
 The facts of the present case indicate that MTNL had made the receipt of compensation public by reflecting it in its final accounts as income - merely because MTNL had not declared the receipt of compensation as payment for taxable service does not establish that it had willfully suppressed any material fact.
 MTNL s contention that the receipt is not taxable under the Act is a substantial one.
 No intent to evade tax can be inferred by non-disclosure of the receipt in the service tax return.
 Undisputedly, the act of transferring radio frequencies now falls within declared service by virtue of clause (j) of Section 66E of the Act.
-There would be no reason for the Parliament to amend Section 66E of the Act to specifically include the assignment of the right to use radio frequency spectrum or its transfer as a separate declared service if the same was covered under Section 66E(e) of the Act - the assignment by the Government of the right to use radio frequency spectrum or its subsequent transfer does not constitute declared service under Clause (e) of Section 66E of .....
+There would be no reason for the Parliament to amend Section 66E of the Act to specifically include the assignment of the right to use radio frequency spectrum or its transfer as a separate declared service if the same was covered under Section 66E(e) of the Act - the assignment by the Government of the right to use radio frequency spectrum or its subsequent transfer does not constitute declared service under Clause .....

 X X X X Extracts X X X X